-Greenhouse growers can sign up for Greenhouse and Horticultural Lighting (English or Spanish), Biological Control for Greenhouse Growers (English) and Floriculture Root Zone Management (English or Spanish) during May.
+Greenhouse growers can sign up for Greenhouse and Horticultural Lighting (English or Spanish), Biological Control for Greenhouse Growers (English) and Floriculture Root Zone Management (English or Spanish) through Dec.
+15, 2019.

-Greenhouse growers that are new to the industry or those that are interested in brushing up on their knowledge can now sign up for the Michigan State University Extension online courses.
-Sign up now for the summer sessions of three self-paced courses in Michigan State University Extension’s Online College of Knowledge greenhouse series: Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers and Floriculture Root Zone Management.
+Greenhouse growers that are new to the industry or are interested in brushing up on their knowledge can sign up for the winter sessions of three self-paced courses in Michigan State University Extension’s Online College of Knowledge greenhouse series: Greenhouse and Horticultural Lighting, Biological Control for Greenhouse Growers and Floriculture Root Zone Management.
 This award-winning series serves as an excellent resource for greenhouse growers new to the industry or those who want to learn more about other areas of greenhouse crop production or pest management.

-There are three scholarships for each of the four courses for those interested but do not currently have the financial means to take it.
+There are three scholarships for each of the five courses for those interested but do not currently have the financial means to take it.
 The cost of the course will be reduced to $39.99 for scholarship winners.
 Interested greenhouse growers should see the registration websites below for more details.
-Registration for all courses ends June 14, 2019.
+Registration for all courses ends Dec.
+15, 2019.

 Greenhouse and Horticultural Lighting